What Are the Best International Credit Cards for Expatriates?

 Inform Your Bank of Your Move

-Banks and credit card companies are becoming increasingly wary of fraud, and are quick to freeze your credit or debit card if they suspect that someone else is using your card.
-One of the major red flags that they look for will be international purchases, so be sure to contact them before moving abroad and ask them to add your host country to their records.
-While frozen credit cards can be fixed within an hour of contacting the bank, you certainly don’t want to find yourself unable to pay your restaurant bill because of a frozen credit card!
+Banks and credit card companies monitor for fraud and may freeze your card if they suspect unusual activity.
+One major red flag is international purchases, so contact your bank before moving to add your host country to their records.
+Although frozen cards can often be resolved quickly, you don’t want to be unable to pay your restaurant bill!

 Check Foreign Transaction Fees On Your Card